Completion or Graduation Rate

 The social sciences investigate and educate students about individual and group behavior in different social and cultural contexts.
 Through the application of a wide range of theoretical and methodological approaches, the social sciences strive to explain the variables that affect human decision-making, patterns of social, economic, and political development, and conflict and cooperation across the globe.
 Further, the social sciences explain how people allocate scarce resources in the framework of different social, governmental, and commercial institutions.
 A central component of the liberal arts, the social sciences contribute to an understanding of the historical development and contemporary structure of the global environment and provide an essential intellectual foundation for informed and engaged global citizens.

 Possible Student Learning Outcomes for the Social Science Breadth Dimension Courses

 The faculty teaching Social Science Breadth courses will promote the following student learning outcomes with their pedagogy:

-- Students will identify and describe one or more methodological approaches used in the Social Sciences.
+- Student will identify and describe one or more methodological approaches used in the Social Sciences.

 - Students will describe individual and/or group behaviors using disciplinary appropriate language.

-- Students will explain how the cultural and institutional past informs society.
+- Students will explain how cultures and institutions inform society.